WahabLabi/Memory-Game-Udacity-/README.md

 A timer also starts from your first move and you will also be informed about the total time you took to complete once you finish the game.

 There is also a star rating.
-If you can complete the game in less than 32 moves then you will be awarded three stars.
-If you can complete the game in less than 48 moves then you'll be awarded two stars.
-Otherwise you'll only get one star.
+If you can complete the game in less than 32 moves then you will be awarded three stars ⭐️⭐️⭐️.
+If you can complete the game in less than 48 moves then you'll be awarded two stars ⭐️⭐️.
+Otherwise you'll only get one star ⭐️.

 There is also a refresh button  if you want to completely start again.
 However this will also reshuffle the cards.

 Once you successfully finish a game then a modal will appear giving you the aforementioned info.
 If the game isn't completed within an hour then it will automatically be stopped and restarted.